huyhieupham/3D-Face-Recognition/README.md

 ## 20. Human face

 **Original paper**: A. M. Bronstein, M. M. Bronstein, R. Kimmel, "Calculus of non-rigid surfaces for geometry and texture manipulation", IEEE Trans.
-Visualization and Computer Graphics, Vol 13/5, pp. 902-913, September-October 2007.
+Visualization and Computer Graphics, Vol 13/5, pp. 902-913, 2007.

 **Description**: An animated three-dimensional face dataset showing different facial expressions, acquired using a real-time range camera.
 The acquisition speed is approximately 3 frames/sec.
 The database contains 15 expressions of the same face, represented as a textured shape.
 Each object contains approximately 2000 vertices.